 When you look through your credit report, you will find your personal information, any negative items, account information, and a list of credit inquiries.
 If any of your personal information (such as your name, address, previous addresses, phone number, Social Security number, and employer) is incorrect, it may indicate a simple error or something more serious like identity theft.

 Positive and neutral items stay on your credit score indefinitely while negative items stay on your credit report for up to seven years.
 If you habitually make good financial decisions, your credit score can only improve.
-Older items drop off after a certain amount of time, so disputing newer negative items from your credit report is more beneficial.
+Keep in mind that since older items drop off after a certain amount of time, disputing newer negative items from your credit report is more beneficial.

 Look carefully at negative items listed under each credit bureau.
-Your credit reports will not be exactly the same since lenders and creditors only report to one or two bureaus.
-Even if your creditors report to all three bureaus, there may be items incorrectly entered.
+Your credit reports will not be exactly the same since lenders and creditors only report to one or two bureaus and even if your creditors report to all three bureaus, there may be items incorrectly entered.
 Negative items to look for include:

 - Bankruptcies: Bankruptcies are taken off your credit report no later than ten years after they were filed.
 The time frame also depends on the type of bankruptcy that was filed, since Chapter 13 bankruptcies stay on your credit report for seven years while Chapter 7 bankruptcies stay on your credit report for ten years.

 - Charge-offs: This occurs when debts are no longer collectible by creditors.
 Instead of the debts being past due, creditors eliminate them by selling it to a debt buyer, who then tries to collect the debt amount plus additional charges like interest and late fees.
 Of course, these debts should still be paid as soon as possible.